TimeChainage

 As time chainage charts are two dimensional, they show more information than a bar chart (which is really one dimensional).
 Relative progress rates can be easily seen, problem areas where two tasks are in the same place at the same time are easily identified and completion dates can be forecast rapidly based on actual progress to date.

-TimeChainage keeps the full history of actual progress along with your original plan (or plans) in a single data file.
+TimeChainage keeps the full history of actual progress along with your original plan (or plans) in a single project file.
 Planned and actual progress information can be exported quickly to a spreadsheet for further analysis if required.

 Presentation